 How to Tell the Difference Between Discernment and Avoidance on Your Healing Journey

-Healing is a journey, and let’s be real.
-It’s not always a straight path.
-Along the way, we face all kinds of emotions, choices, and situations that challenge us.
-Two things that often pop up—and can feel confusing—are discernment and avoidance.
-On the surface, they may seem similar, but they lead to very different outcomes.
+Healing isn’t always a straight path.
+Along the way, we encounter emotions, choices, and situations that challenge our growth.
+Two experiences that often feel confusing are discernment and avoidance.
+At first glance they can look similar, but they lead to very different outcomes.

-In this post, we’ll break down the difference, share some real-life examples, and give reflective questions to help you make choices rooted in clarity, growth, and emotional well-being.
+In this post, we’ll explore the difference between discernment and avoidance, look at real-life examples, and offer reflective questions to help you make choices rooted in clarity, growth, and emotional well-being.

 Discernment

 Discernment is all about being intentional and thoughtful.
-It’s checking in with yourself, understanding your feelings, and making choices that honor your emotional needs and boundaries.
+It involves checking in with yourself, understanding your emotions, and making choices that honor your needs and boundaries.

 For example: